neoforged/.github/primers/26.1/index.md

             ]
         },
         {
-            // Make sure the enchantment was added successfully wih the given level.
+            // Make sure the enchantment was added successfully with the given level.
             "function": "minecraft:filtered",
             "item_filter": {
                 "items": "minecraft:enchanted_book",